feelinglovelynow/ace-graph-database/README.md

 1. Graph = Natural Data Storage
     * Node = Neuron
     * Relationships = Synapses
+1. Example:
+    * To remember Mom's Yoga Studio, I do not join All Users and All Yoga Studio's in my mind
-    * In other words: When we are remembering something (eg: Mom's, Yoga Studio) we are not joining tables in our mind (eg: All Users, All Yoga Studio's), we are just walking the graph, from one node to the next
+    * Instead I just walking the graph, from one node to the next, just like Ace
-1. So graphs resemble a natural, ancient and proven storage technique but before Ace no graph database offered lovely intellisense like Prisma or Drizzle
+1. So graphs resemble how we store data but before Ace no graph database offered lovely intellisense like Prisma or Drizzle
+    * So this is the hole in the market we fill
-1. So Ace unites a graph database with JavaScript intellisense!
+    * Ace unites a Graph Database with JavaScript Intellisense!

 ## 📀 Storage Options